neeltje57/output-organizer/README.md

 * ...
 # Installation
 1. Create the paths;
-2. Download oo.zip, extract the files and copy them to the right directories;
+2. Download repository, extract the files and copy them to the right directories;
 3. Check, adjust the parameters in /etc/oo/oo.conf;
 4. Schedule the housekeeping scripts.
 **Remark:** oo together with the 3 housekeeping scripts need to know where to find the configuration settings and where to write the output to.
 If you don't agree with the defaults, you have to change this before the first run: If so, change the following in the scripts: